vtex/shoreline/components/popover/README.md

 You can use reakit full features (except the 'as' prop) and theme-ui's sx.
 It renders a popover element by default.

+> This is a styled base component, so any system can theme it.
+To customize this component, you just need to add the `popover` variant in your theme (check the [theming](#-theming) section).

 ## Install

 ```bash